signoredems/aspire-expense-tracker/memory-bank/activeContext.md

 ## Current Focus

-- Setting up the initial project structure
-- Implementing the core expense data model
-- Configuring authentication and authorization
+- Implementing the authentication and authorization system
 - Creating the basic UI for expense entry and listing
+- Testing the API endpoints

 ## Recent Decisions